 - Which drugs or supplements interact with oral ephedrine?

-- Is oral ephedrine safe to take during pregnancy or while breastfeeding?
+- Is oral ephedrine safe to use during pregnancy or while breastfeeding?

 - What else should I know about oral ephedrine?